 The Applied Analytics Development programme is about bringing together analysts, managers and clinicians across a whole system to build a sustainable, self-supporting network of analytical capacity.
 The focus is on building relationships between professional communities across a health economic footprint to better understand and structure problems faced by managers and clinicians outside of individual service or organisational perspectives.

 By developing this whole system view and supporting the growth of technical skills and experience at the same time as creating health economy wide analytical networks, this programme creates an economy-wide environment that is conducive to analytical innovations and more effective communication of new solutions.
-The programme is proud to have won The Health Foundations’ award for Advancing Applied Analytics – part of a wider programme supporting 12 projects in the UK working on local innovative and ambitious projects to help demonstrate improvements to analytical capability in health and care services and provide lessons for the wider care system.
+The programme won The Health Foundations’ award for Advancing Applied Analytics – part of a wider programme supporting 12 projects in the UK working on local innovative and ambitious projects to help demonstrate improvements to analytical capability in health and care services and provide lessons for the wider care system.